How to define and create organizational values that inspire employees

 Finally, senior leaders must embrace your organizational values.
 After all, every employee will look to them to lead by example.

-R is for reminders: Display your organizational values proudly.
+Reminders: Display your organizational values proudly.

 Your core values need to be visible and communicated often.
 It’s no good if they’re only brought up in all-company meetings.